kubedb/docs/docs/guides/mongodb/backup/logical/sharding/index.md

 Stash uses the `AppBinding` crd to connect with the target database.
 It requires the following two fields to set in AppBinding's `Spec` section.

+- `spec.appRef` refers to the underlying application.
+- `spec.clientConfig` defines how to communicate with the application.
 - `spec.clientConfig.service.name` specifies the name of the service that connects to the database.
 - `spec.secret` specifies the name of the secret that holds necessary credentials to access the database.
 - `spec.parameters.configServer` specifies the dsn of config server of mongodb sharding.
 The dsn includes the port no too.